 Transformation - What's that?

-Have you noticed that the word ‘transformation’ gets used a lot nowadays, especially by holistic entrepreneurs?
+Have you noticed how the word ‘transformation’ gets used a lot nowadays, especially by holistic entrepreneurs?
 What is transformation and how can we make it happen?

-From my experience of transformation, it doesn’t happen overnight, nor after an expensive two day course and rarely without the support of a knowledgeable mentor, guide or therapist.
+From my experience of transformation, it doesn’t happen overnight and it rarely happens without the support of a knowledgeable mentor, guide or therapist and lots of books or some sort of big adventure.
 It’s an on-going process and it takes time.

 When I speak of transformation I mean the decision to strengthen ones character, like the person who decides they are no longer going to be invisible or unheard.
 This person may decide to step into the role of leadership, determining his or her values and standing over them despite past experiences that gave them false signals that they were weak or insignificant.